maxill1/node-red-contrib-volumio/README.md

 node-red-contrib-volumio

-a websocket client to connect and control volumio2
+a websocket client to connect and control volumio2 in node-red

 ## nodes